WEEK 6- Sharing hope

 Positive emotions help us think better and be more creative.
 They can undo negative emotions, make us more resilient and help us build new skills.
 When we look towards the future with hope, we experience the effects of the positive emotion in the present moment.
 Our positive emotions and experiences are deepened and our wellbeing enhanced, when we share our positive experiences with someone else (Bryant and Veroff, 2006).

-Description of Positive Education Practice: Sharing Hope
+Description of Personal Wellbeing Practice: Sharing Hope

 Spend a few moments thinking about one thing you are really looking forward to in the next month.
 Ask yourself why you are looking forward to it.

 Turn to the person next to you and take turns to share what you are looking forward to and why.